W051. Introduction to Human Communication (3 s.h.) F S. Core: WI.

 An introduction to the major topics of deaf studies: the linguistic structure of American Sign Language, how modality of production-perception shapes language organization (comparisons of signed and spoken languages), deaf culture, deafness and minority cultures, deafness and child development, issues and options in deaf education, deafness in old age.

-Prerequisites: Permission of undergraduate coordinator; major in communication sciences; grade point average 3.0 or better; preregistration required for this course.
+Prerequisite: Permission of undergraduate coordinator; major in communication sciences; grade point average 3.0 or better; pre-registration required for this course.

 Work experience in a communication-related job in business, government, or a private agency.
 Analysis of the work experience in light of communication concepts.